MTstateIntroStats/IntroStatActivitiesHybrid/_book/12-A24-inference-1ofeach-simulation.md

 \newpage

-To create a plot of the data and a table of summary statistics.
+To create a plot of the data and a table of summary statistics:

 * Highlight and run lines 11--19